 top of page

 In particular, I hope to understand and analyze such developments, translating them into insights that inform smart financial strategy and decision-making processes.
-I am currently looking for internship opportunities in finance and economics.
-I also enjoy connecting with people who share similar interests, so feel free to reach out!
+I am currently looking for internship opportunities in finance, consulting, and government.
+I enjoy connecting with people who share similar interests, so please reach out!

 StuGov Club Fair

 Hello!
 I'm Michael Hong, a Korean-American student studying Economics at Boston University.
 Having grown up in both the U.S. and South Korea, I’ve become interested in how geopolitical events, such as international conflicts, can deeply impact economies and financial markets around the world.
 This sparked my passion in navigating the risks and uncertainties that arise in today’s world from the perspective of a financial analyst.
 In particular, I hope to understand and analyze such developments, translating them into insights that inform smart financial strategy and decision-making processes.
-I am currently looking for internship opportunities in finance and economics.
-I also enjoy connecting with people who share similar interests, so feel free to reach out!
+I am currently looking for internship opportunities in finance, consulting, and government.
+I enjoy connecting with people who share similar interests, so please feel free to reach out!

 Education